Nebula-Block-Data/docs/API_Reference/Authentication.md

 ## API Keys

 API keys can also be used to authenticate requests.
-The benefit of using an API key is that there is no expiration date, so you can use them for a longer time without authenticating often.
+The benefit of using an API key is that there is no expiration date, so you can use them without authenticating often.
 To learn how to create and manage API keys, see the [API Key Section Documentation](API_Keys/Create_API_Key.md).
 Once an API key is obtained, the following authorization header can be specified in each request:

 ```